-Whether you’re a self-confessed fashion victim with hundreds of pairs of shoes, or you just possess the ordinary person’s fair share of footwear, we’ve compiled a list of shoe storage ideas to store your heels, flats and sneakers and get rid of that unattractive jumble on the floor.
+Self-confessed fashion victim with hundreds of pairs of shoes?
+Or just own the ordinary person’s fair share of footwear?
+Either way, we’ve compiled a list of shoe storage ideas to store your heels, flats and sneakers and get rid of that unattractive jumble on the floor.

-No matter how much space you have to work with, you need smart storage solutions to avoid tripping over a stockpile of shoes every day and keep things looking neat—and after all, a mess of shoes doesn’t look any better in a larger-sized room!
+You may not have much space to work with.
+But you need smart shoe storage ideas to keep things neat and avoid tripping over a stockpile of shoes every day.
+After all, a mess of shoes doesn’t look any better in a larger-sized room!

 1. Bench seats

 If you want to get the shoes out of your bedroom, opt for placing a cushioned bench somewhere along a living space wall.
-Doubling as seating as well as storage for frequently used shoes, the shoe bench can be constructed from a simple cube shelving unit, painted and accessorised with baskets.
+Of course the advantage is that it doubles up as seating as well as storage.
+The shoe bench can be constructed from a simple cube shelving unit, painted and accessorised with baskets.

 2. Purpose-built wall bins

 Purpose-built shoe storage units are the neatest way to tuck away your shoes.
-The slimline consoles can be placed anywhere, even in the narrowest of hallways, and are the perfect way to maximise space, maintain order and offer easy access to your shoes.
+These slimline consoles can be placed anywhere, even in the narrowest of hallways.
+They’re the perfect way to maximise space, maintain order and enable easy access to your shoes.

-You can also fill the drawers with specially-designed holders and separators—check the home organisation retailers for inserts.
+Or fill drawers with specially-designed holders and separators.
+Check the home organisation retailers for inserts.

 4. Slim hallway cabinets